GioF71/yt-helper/README.md

 ## Installation

 The preferred way to install the application is via docker.
-See the [£xamples](#examples) section.
+See the [Examples](#examples) section.
 Of course, you can start the python application `yt-helper.py` directly, and/or create a systemd service if you prefer to do so.

 ## Configuration